apache/arrow/docs/source/format/CanonicalExtensions.rst

     take advantage of the uniformity. uniform_dimensions can be left out, in which case it is assumed that all dimensions might be variable.

+  * **uniform_shape** = shape over dimensions that are guaranteed to stay constant over of all tensors in the array if all their ragged dimension sizes were replaced by 0.
+    An array containing tensor with shape (2, 3, 4) and uniform dimensions (0, 2) would have uniform shape (2, 0, 4).

 * Description of the serialization:

   The metadata must be a valid JSON object including number of